-Unless I explicitly state otherwise, all future personal growth content that I personally create and publicly publish on StevePavlina.com shall not be copyrighted and shall belong to the public domain.
+Unless I explicitly state otherwise, all future personal growth content that I personally create and publicly publish on my blog at StevePavlina.com shall not be copyrighted and shall belong to the public domain.

 The StevePavlina.com website design is copyrighted, including the CSS code and the look and feel of the site, so don't copy the design of the site itself.
 Don't create a site that might be confused with StevePavlina.com.

 Larger works that include a copyright notice shall remain copyrighted.

 All of the members-only content for Conscious Growth Club is copyrighted.

 All courses are copyrighted, including paid and free courses.